-There are lots of complicated terms used in the heating industry so, here at Woods Building Maintenance we thought we would make things easier by putting together the ultimate glossary of all the important boiler terms you may hear.
+There are lots of important boiler terms & definitions used in the heating industry, but some of these important boiler terms and definitions can be quite difficult to understand so, here at Woods Building Maintenance we thought we would make things easier by putting together the ultimate glossary of all the important boiler terms & definitions you may hear.

 Boiler Glossary – Important Boiler Terms & Definitions

-Here’s our list of the most important boiler terms and their definitions:
+Here’s our list of the most important boiler terms & definitions:

 “A” Rated – “A” Rated is a measure of efficiency on an Energy Related Product (ErP) label.
 Boilers which are “A” rated have an efficiency rating of 90% or higher meaning they are the most efficient boilers on the market.

 Boiler Modulation – Boiler modulation is a system which lowers the amount of gas being used by your boiler as it reaches temperatures.
 This helps the boiler be more efficient and save money.

 Cast Iron Boiler – The term cast iron boiler refers to the description of an older boiler as the main section of the boiler, the heat exchange was made of cast iron.

 Combination (Combi) Boiler – A combination (combi) boiler is one of the different types of boilers installed in UK households.
 They are called combi boilers because they produce all your home’s heat and water from one compact unit without the needs for a separate water tank or cylinder.
 They are an increasingly popular choice in households where there is limited space and cannot fit a hot water cylinder.
 The boiler also only heats the water you use therefore, it is much more economical to run meaning you could save money on your gas bill.